 Be Bear Aware

 While unwanted bear encounters are rare, some variation of the “ursine” genus can be found from the island of Newfoundland, across Canada to Vancouver Island, and from the northern reaches of the Arctic, to the forests of Saskatchewan.
-It’s estimated that there are close to 1 million black bears, and around 60 thousand grizzly bears in North America.
-While there are many bear sightings each year, an absolutely miniscule percentage develop into an injurious encounter.
+It’s estimated that there are close to 380,000 black bears in Canada.
+While there are many bear sightings each year, a minuscule percentage develop into an injurious encounter.

 - When hiking, biking or trail-running, be sure to make noise to reduce the chances of surprising a bear.
 If they hear you coming, they will usually leave the area.